 All you need is a bit of creativity and skill to make a car camping bed in your standard car – or in case of many cars, the only thing separating you from an outdoor car camping adventure is an inflatable car bed/mattress.

 Start with a car that’s long enough for you to stretch your legs when you fold down its rear seats and lie down.
+For better comfort, the higher the car, the better (more headroom – you want to be able to sit on your bed without hunching down).

 Most cars fit these criteria – except the smaller city cars and 3 door cars.
 Of course you can make do in almost any car (I’ve camped around Greece in an old Fiat Punto and explored Spain in a rented Fiat 500 – the new version.
 But we slept in the front, the back wasn’t much of an option.
 These cars, however, don’t fit our criteria above – it’s not very comfortable.